devcode1981/File-Provider-Storage/doc/howto/simulate_storage.md

 To test how GitLab behaves when the underlying storage system is not working you can simply change your local GitLab instance to use an empty directory for the repositories.
-To do so edit your `config/gitlab.yml` configuration file so that the `gitlab_shell.repos_path` option for your environment (e.g.
-"development") points to an empty directory.
+To do so edit your `gdk.yml` configuration file so that the `git_repositories` option points to an empty directory and run `gdk reconfigure`.

 ## Simulating Slow Filesystems